There are a few details and steps to upgrade the JVM used to run Jenkins, more specifically from Java 8 to Java 11.

 Use a package manager to install the new JVM.

 Make sure the default JVM is the newly installed version.
-If it is not, use the correct
+If it is not, run

-If you use Docker containers to run Jenkins, you should follow the same process and change the Java version by appending
+If you use Docker containers to run Jenkins, the default Docker containers use Java 11 beginning with Jenkins 2.303.1.

 -jdk8 to the Docker image tag.